Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 A third way that we see God’s mercy demonstrated in this passage, is there in verse 21 where God sent Elisha directly to the source of pollution, to the spring, the fountain head, to cleanse the entire stream of water.
 Elisha threw the salt into the spring, to affect the whole stream of water.

 What Elisha did is a shadow of what God does for us.
-The Lord in grace, goes to the center of our being, the heart, to bring cleansing in the stream of our life.
-Just as the water in Jericho was polluted at the source, at the spring, so also our sin and pollution has its seat in our heart.
+The Lord in grace, goes to the center of our being, the heart, to bring cleansing to the stream of our life.
+Just as the water in Jericho was polluted at the source, at the spring, so also our sin and pollution have its source in our heart.
 As Jesus taught, “What comes out of a person is what defiles him.
 For from within, out of the heart of man, come evil thoughts, sexual immorality, theft, murder, adultery, coveting, wickedness, deceit, sensuality, envy, slander, pride, foolishness.
 All these evil things come from within, and they defile a person.”
-(Mark 7:20-23).
+(Mark 7:20-23)

 We see God’s mercy in that he cleansed the whole stream of water by going to the source, just as he cleanses us entirely by giving us a new heart, one that responds to him with repentance and faith, cleansed by Christ and sanctified through the convicting work of the Holy Spirit through the Word of God.